vlang/rfcs/error_handling.md

 ```v
 foo() or {...}
 ```
 for both cases.
 But the `!T` adds an `err` variable to the `or {}` context.
-The downside of this is that the user would need to know which result arrives and he is dependent on a language sever to know it.
+The downside of this is that the user would need to know which result arrives and he is dependent on a language sever to know it (the `err` variable is implicit).

 Since `T | none | error` is a sum type it can easily matched:
 ```v